benjaminkramer64/benjaminkramer25.github.io/about.md

   <img width="268" height="430" src="assets/images/golf.jpg">
 </p>

 Hello!
 My name is Benjamin Kramer, and I am an undergraduate at Case Western Reserve University (CWRU) studying mathematics.
 I'm from the Bay Area, however have resided in Cleveland the past few years.

+My research and academic interests lie in the computational biological, medical, and health sciences.
+My current subfields of interest are the dynamical systems modeling and genomic or health record analysis through algorithms and machine learning.

 My non-academic interests include playing golf, tennis, or Go, as well as appreciating different architectural styles (in specific Art Deco, Baroque Revival, + Neoclassical) and reading philosophy.

-My research and academic interests lie in the computational biological, medical, and health sciences.
-I wish to apply mathematical methods and advanced algorithms to better solve issues in these fields, and I enjoy programming and computational problems immensely.
-My current subfields of interest are the dynamical systems modeling, genomic analysis through machine learning, as well as statistical regression from large health datasets to examine mechanisms of disease.

 **Previous research includes working at...**
-- The joint CWRU Garvin and Gonzalez-Vicente Lab studying renal physiology.
-In particular, I worked on rodent kidney surgeries, and the microdissection of glomeruli, as well as using bioinformatics tools including R and Seurat for genomics analysis.
+- The joint <a class="about-link" href="https://physiology.case.edu/" target="_blank">CWRU Department of Physiology and Biophysics</a> Garvin and Gonzalez-Vicente Lab focusing on the renal system through experiments and bioinformatics.
 My first [publication](publications) and abstract are related to this work.
 - The <a class="about-link" href="https://publichealth.berkeley.edu/" target="_blank">UC Berkeley Department of Public Health</a> during an REU with <a class="about-link" href="https://publichealth.berkeley.edu/people/misbath-daouda" target="_blank">Professor Misbath Daouda</a>.
 I analyzed air pollution through satellite data in West Africa, using statistical modelling through Python.
 My final presentation with graphs created throughout June-August 2024 is [here](assets/items/BenjaminKramerBerkeleyPresentation2024.pptx).

 **Non-academic job experiences include working at...**